Life insurance

 Many people with inexpensive term life insurance policies, on the other hand, might decide that they could still afford their relatively inexpensive premiums even if they were disabled, and that it isn’t worth the extra money for the rider.

 Bear in mind, insurers are very specific about what qualifies as an accident.
 This rider sometimes includes dismemberment, which means a payout can be triggered in the event an insured party loses a limb in an accident but does not die.
-(Here's how accidental death vs. accidental death and dismemberment insurance compares.)
+(Accidental death riders generally have exclusions.
+The specifics will vary from policy to policy.
+Please review the rider thoroughly before adding to policy.)

 In general, this rider will add a few extra dollars to your premium every month.
-For most people, it’s not worth the additional cost, but you may want to consider it if your hobbies or occupation are particularly risky.
+For some, it may not be worth the additional cost, but you may want to consider it if your hobbies or occupation are particularly risky.

 This rider will pay out in the event of a spouse’s death.
 Though it's similar to purchasing life insurance for your spouse, it’s not the same as each of you having your own policy.
 It’s usually less expensive to purchase a spousal rider than an additional policy, but riders also generally offer lower coverage.